 In 2012, the FCT signed a technical agreement with the Inter- American Development Bank Multilateral Investment Fund to expand and strengthen the GBB program.
 Inclusive within this agreement is the task of creating a regionally replicable Green Business certification program.

-Following the completion of a baseline assessment from 2010 – 2013, revision of the GBB standard, an addition of two new Green Business Barbados pathways/options and the development of a monitoring system to add value to the GBB marketing package, we have re-launched the program on January 29, 2014.
+Following the completion of a baseline assessment from 2010 – 2013, revision of the GBB standard, an addition of two new Green Business Barbados pathways/options and the development of a monitoring system to add value to the GBB marketing package, we re-launched the program in January 2014.